ldn-softdev/jtc/README.md

  - `jtc` is a unixy utility confining its functionality (like most unix utilities do) only to operations with the data model only.
  The rest is out-tasked to unix cli tooling

-that's way `jtc` is never meant to surpass or even match `jq` in capabilities, but there is a flip side:
+that way `jtc` is never meant to surpass or even match `jq` in capabilities, but there is a flip side:

 #### 2. learning curve:
  - `jq`: before you could come up with a query to handle even a relatively simple ask, you need to become an expert in jq's language,